algomo/knowledge-base/docs/docs/widgets/Visitor Authentication/Overview.md

 To set up Visitor Authentication, you need to:

-### 1. Obtain your encryption secret
+### 1. Obtain your widget secret

-Navigate to [Widgets](https://app.algomo.com/settings/general?highlight=visitor-authentication) in Algomo, pick a widget, and click on the "Installation" tab.
-You will find your encryption secret under "Visitor Authentication" section.
+Navigate to [Widgets](https://app.algomo.com/widgets) in Algomo, pick a widget, and click on the "Installation" tab.
+You will find your widget secret under "Visitor Authentication" section.

 In case your secret is compromised, you can generate a new one at any time.
 This will invalidate the old secret, and you will need to update your server code.